 He knows that it’s still important to finish.
 There might still be something to be learned once he has all the data, or in a qualitative analysis of the reports.
 And even if not, null results are vitally important in science.
 What he’s learned may not be important, but it can help guide people toward things that are.

 None of that helps him feel like he hasn’t wasted the past month, or dread the hours more of writing and analysis to come.
 And all of which just make his feelings of loneliness and restlessness worst.

 His only solace is his time spent with his pokemon.
 He tries to fit in an hour every night to spend time with at least one of them, whether it’s for a bit of training, playing a game, or just walking around the city.
-Charmander and Rattata enjoy the park, and over the past week he’s felt safe picking Pichu up and carrying her around without cheri berries.
+Charmander and Rattata enjoy the park, and over the past week he’s felt safe picking Pichu up and carrying him around without cheri berries.

 He hasn’t brought his spinarak out since leaving the forest.

 Red arrives at the Trainer House and heads to the dining hall.
 He fills his tray with some rice balls and steamed vegetables, and reads over the reports as he eats.

 A sensation of intense vertigo and fear, coupled with discomfort in the stomach and chest akin to looking down from a high place.
 Recording shows shortness of breath for approximately fourteen seconds.
 Discomfort was bearable but unpleasant.